LauraHBui/Modelling-Crime-Data-2021/docs/09-regression.md

 All IVs are significantly associated with harsher police treatment except for sex.
 We see that for every one unit increase in the number of previous police contacts, the log odds of receiving harsher treatment (versus being released on summons) increases by 0.36, adjusting for the other variables in the model.

-Observe that categorical variables have a label next to them in the output.
+Observe that categorical variables have a label next to them, too, in the output.
 For example, sex has ‘male’ next to it; race has ‘black’ next to it; employed has ‘yes’ next to it.
-These are the categories you are comparing to the reference category (whichever category is coded ‘0’).
+These are the categories you are comparing to the reference category (whichever level is coded ‘0’).
 So, being black increases the log odds of receiving harsh treatment by 0.49 compared to being white, while being employed decreases the log odds of harsh treatment by 0.77 compared to being unemployed.

 This is good, but most people find interpreting log odds, well, odd – it is not very intuitive.
 It is common to use the **odds ratio** (OR) to interpret logistic regression.
 We convert these values into ORs:
 <br>